WStreet Trading Guidelines

 If you buy a $150 name and it moves 15 points, that is a huge winner, right?
 What if you buy a $20 name and it moves 2 points?
 It is the same 10% move.
 Think about it and manage your expectations and positions accordingly.

 Options as the only way to play the market is the ultimate sucker's game.
 You could make money 5 trades in a row and lose it all in one losing trade.
 Having said that, there are times when we advocate buying options as long as the risks are acknowledged.
 Those times are mostly in volatile trading situations (think financials and airlines) where the upside could be huge in a very short period of time.
 Again, whenever there is huge upside there is also huge downside, too.
 For the most part our subscribers have demanded options so we present the option idea we think is best based on valuation and risk.
 We take into account premiums for the strike price.
 As a general rule, we like to stay in or near the money and not go out too far.
-Remember the Hotline ideas are designed to be held for up to three to six months so the options have to be able to benefit during that time horizon, as well.
+Remember the Hotline ideas are designed to be held for two month to a year, so the options have to be able to benefit during that time horizon, as well.
 When you are ready to go to the next level the best thing to learn is how to write options, this is great especially in these volatile markets.

 Futures and Credit Markets